iZeaoGamer/CustomMessage/README.md

 - Now place it in your plugins folder and start the server and stop it.

-- Go to your plugins_data folder and in the CustomMessage folder read the config.yml, edit the config.yml to your likings, and then restart your server.
+- Go to your plugins_data folder and in the CustomMessage folder, edit the config.yml to your likings, and then restart your server.

 # Social